Updated: Jun 21, 2021

-Kitchari is an Ayurvedic made of spiced basmati rice and split mung, dahl.
+Kitchari is an Ayurvedic dish made of spiced basmati rice and split mung, dahl.
 The combination is easy to digest; the mung beans will clean out your digestive system while giving your body a boost.
 Traditionally this meal is given to those who are sick but works great in preventing illness as well.

 -1 tsp.
 Cumin seeds